Lindsey Kelk: Career

 After a visit to the Canadian side of Niagara Falls during a road trip in 2010, Kelk decided to write the location into one of her books.
 I heart Hollywood was nominated for the People's Choice Award in the inaugural Pure Passion Awards in 2010, an awards ceremony set up by the Romantic Novelists' Association.
 At the following year's awards, I Heart Paris was nominated for Romantic Comedy Novel of the Year.

 Her novel I Heart Christmas spent two weeks on The Sunday Times bestseller list in December 2013 followed by A Girl’s Best Friend in 2015.
 In 2023, her novel Love Me Do was chosen as one of the top seven popular fiction books of the year by The Times.
+Christmas Fling, published in September 2026, became a USA Today bestseller and won the Romantic Novels of the Year Award for The Festive/Holiday Romance Novel.

+In 2022, Kelk signed a deal with Magpie Books to write a three part YA Series.
+Called The Savannah Red saga, the first book, The Bell Witches was released in 2024.
+The second book in the series, The Witch And The Wolf, published in the UK in February 2026 and became an instant Sunday Times bestseller.

+In November 2025, Kelk announced a new adult romance series under the pen name Elle Kelk.
+HQ, an imprint of Harper Collins, won a five-way auction to publish the two books.
+The first book in the series Hit or Miss will be published in June 2026 and Sink or Swim will follow in February 2027 for Valentine’s Day.

 Personal life

 Kelk married editor Jeff Israel on September 27, 2019.
 Her favourite book of all time is The Secret History by Donna Tartt.
 She previously lived in Williamsburg and Park Slope, Brooklyn but moved to Los Angeles in 2015.
 She has two cats and is a big fan of professional wrestling.